 We are party to a license agreement with UMB.
 In consideration for the rights granted to us, we made an upfront payment to UMB of \$20,000 following the execution of the license agreement and a payment of \$10,000 following the execution of each of the March 2009, April 2012 and October 2013 amendments.
 We are obligated to pay UMB an annual maintenance fee of \$10,000 each year until the first commercial sale.
 In addition, we paid UMB a \$50,000 milestone payment upon the submission of our investigational new drug application, or IND, for galeterone and a \$40,000 milestone payment upon the issuance of the first patent related to UMB's prodrug patent application.
 We are obligated to make an additional \$50,000 milestone payment to UMB for each additional IND we file for a licensed product and a \$100,000 milestone payment upon the approval of each NDA for a licensed product by the FDA.
 We must also pay UMB low-single digit percentage royalties on aggregate worldwide net sales of licensed products, including sales by our sublicensees, on a licensed product-by-licensed product and country-by-country basis until the later of the expiration of the last-to-expire applicable licensed patent or ten years after first commercial sale of the applicable licensed product, in each case in the applicable country.
 Our royalty obligations are subject to specified reductions in the event that we are required to obtain additional licenses from third parties or in the event of specified competition from third-party products licensed by UMB.
-Our minimum annual royalty payment to UMB is \$50,000 beginning in the year following the year in which the first commercial sale of a commercial sale of all non-royalty sublicense income received from sublicensees.
-Finally, as of April 10, 2012, we assumed responsibility for all patent expenses related to the prosecution and maintenance of the license agreements for the technologies.
+Our minimum annual royalty payment to UMB is \$50,000 beginning in the year following the year in which the first commercial sale occurs.
+We must also pay UMB 10% of all non-royalty sublicense income received from sublicensees.
+Finally, as of April 10, 2012, we assumed responsibility for all patent expenses related to the prosecution and maintenance of the licensed patents.
+As of June 30, 2014, we have not yet developed a commercial product using the licensed technologies and we have not entered into